MAIN-MK-TAN/OmegaS/README.md

 ## TODO

-- Add more research into public modules/docs
+- (future) Add more research into public modules/docs
-- *Add psychoacoustic simulations.
+- (future) *Add psychoacoustic simulations.
+- (focus)  Work on the 'C2'/CLI

 ---